hoangvux116/get-GitHub-repositories/README.md

 # get-GitHub-repositories
-This script is used for getting repositoes of a certain
+This script is used for getting repositoes of a certain user on GitHub

 ## How to run:
 1. Open terminal, run ```cd ~ && git clone https://github.com/hoangvux116/get-GitHub-repositories```